jreyes/AssistantPi/README.md

 or `/etc/opt/AlexaPi/config.yaml` and `/opt/AlexaPi/src/keyphrase.list` **after** setup.

+In the `config.yaml`, you may use a single String or an Array of Strings for your **phrase_assistant** (only).
+Every string there will trigger Assistant, everything else in your `keyphrase.list` will trigger Alexa.

 In the `keyphrase.list`, you can also tweak the sensitivity of the hotword recognition.
 From the [CMUSphinx Wiki](https://cmusphinx.github.io/wiki/faq/#q-how-to-implement-hot-word-listening):
 > Threshold must be tuned for every keyphrase on a test data to get the right balance missed detections and false alarms.
 You can try values like 1e-5 to 1e-50.
 > For the best accuracy it is better to have keyphrase with 3-4 syllables.
 Too short phrases are easily confused.

-You can also combine wakewords, e.g. "ok google".
+You can also combine wakewords, e.g. "ok google" and/or "hey google".
 Also make sure that your new hotwords are included in the language model.
 Check the following directory for a file with `.dict` or `.dic` extension and add your hotwords if not already there: `/usr/local/lib/python2.7/dist-packages/pocketsphinx/model/`

 ### Change Hotword language